Experts in lightweight reactivity for web interfaces with Alpine.js

 Ideal use cases for Alpine.js

-- Corporate websites that need uncomplicated interactivity
+- Corporate websites that need uncomplicated web interactivity

-- E-commerce with variant selectors, galleries, and interactive shopping carts
+- E-commerce with variant selectors, galleries, and interactive shopping carts with responsiveness

 Technical Specifications